markuspluna/OBXwhitepaper/Whitepaper.md

 ##### Uncovered Options
 Our uncovered options use a similar process as our covered options.
 The key difference is the holding account also serves as a margin account for the seller.
 We use an open-source code repository to operate the logic surrounding margin requirements.
 Stellar's native operations are not complicated enough to allow us to calculate margin requirements within transactions.
 Using a repository also increases processing speed.
 We create an encrypted keypair for the repository to accomplish this securely.
 We do not have access to this keypair.
 We then add the repository's secret key as a signer on the holding account.
 This allows the repository to sign pre-defined operations for the holding account.

 Below is a model showing the writing, sale, and execution process of an uncovered call.
-The call's underlying is 100 BTC,  it's strike price is 500 XLM, the initial margin requirement is 20%, and the minimum margin requirement is 15%.
+The call's underlying is 100 BTC,  its strike price is 500 XLM, the initial margin requirement is 20%, and the minimum margin requirement is 15%.
 These options are European style.

 ![alt text](https://github.com/markuspluna/OBXwhitepaper/blob/master/photos/uncovered%20options-(whitepaper).png "Uncovered Options")